Phocaea: History

 After the defeat of Xerxes I by the Greeks in 480 BC and the subsequent rise of Athenian power, Phocaea joined the Delian League, paying tribute to Athens of two talents.
 In 412 BC, during the Peloponnesian War, with the help of Sparta, Phocaea rebelled along with the rest of Ionia.
 The Peace of Antalcidas, which ended the Corinthian War, returned nominal control to Persia in 387 BC.

 In 343 BC, the Phocaeans unsuccessfully laid siege to Kydonia on the island of Crete.

 During the Hellenistic period it fell under Seleucid, then Attalid rule.
 In the Roman period, the town was a manufacturing center for ceramic vessels, including the late Roman Phocaean red slip.

 It was later under the control of Benedetto Zaccaria, the Genoese ambassador to Byzantium, who received the town as a hereditary lordship; Zaccaria and his descendants amassed a considerable fortune from his properties there, especially the rich alum mines.
 It remained a Genoese colony until it was taken by the Turks in 1455.
 It is a titular see of the Roman Catholic Church.

-In 1914, Phocaea was the location of a massacre against ethnic Greek civilians by Turkish irregular bands.
+In 1914, Phocaea was the location of a massacre of ethnic Greek civilians by Turkish irregular bands.